 AIR CLEANERS: KEEP FILTERS CLEAN.
 A clean air filter is free horsepower.
 Having good filters with an inferior base seal is counter productive.
 The ones that come with the K & N kits are not good enough to use at all.
 We stock an air cleaner gasket with rubber on both sides with a steel girdle in the center.
 It will virtually last forever.
 If the air filter element is collapsed in any way (even a little bit) it will not seal properly and needs to be replaced.
 If your class allows air boxes use them!
 Box off hood to pull air from the topside of the hood, air under the hood is heated and less dense, cool air above hood is MORE horsepower.

 OIL SYSTEMS: This is a slippery subject.
 Only use BRAD PENN or KENDALL GT-l oil along with PROLONG additive.
+There may be oils that are comparable but I feel so strongly that BRAD PENN or KENDALL GT-l is the best that there is on the market, that there will be no warranty considerations if any other oil is used.
 Use the straight weight 50, or when it is cool around 60-70 degrees outside then use 40 weight.
 If any 30+ laps races are entered when it is cool use 50 weight with extra care taken on warm-ups.
 Don’t be last one in the pits five minutes before your turn on the track.
 Straight weight oil is very thick when cold, extra care in warm-ups is critical.
 DO NOT rev or load engine or race until OIL temp is 180 degrees.

 On dry sump systems it is a MUST to preheat oil.
 The heaters that recirculate hot water to warm the block is a great investment and helps to insure that you make the race instead of hurting an engine without proper warm-up procedures.
 If you don’t have the Quick heat system then use a 110-volt oil heat pad to warm oil in tank.
 On wet sump systems, use ll0 volt magnetic heater to stick on oil pan.
 Preheating your investment will make your engine program have less issues, and will lengthen the life of engine as cold wear will be eliminated.